LinkedIn Redesign— New Job Referral Experience 👩🏻💼👨🏻💻

-- User can send message to let job seekers know the reason not to refer (humanization）
+- Users can send messages to let job seekers know the reason not to refer (humanization）

 - If users believe these job seekers will be good candidates, they can start a deeper conversation with job seekers even if they are not connected.

-- Employees can get a quick view of job seekers’ experience and all the information they need from job seekers without viewing job seekers’ full profile.
+- Employees can get a quick view of job seekers’ experience and all the information they need from job seekers without viewing job seekers’ full profiles.

 - Keep in touch with job seekers to get feedback from their interview experience, etc

-4 How might we make the new experience fit for the current experience without change or decreasing the current user experience?
+4 How might we make the new experience fit the current experience without changing or decreasing the current user experience?